 Seneca Falls (Finger Lakes)

-This year marks the 100th anniversary of the ratification of the 19th Amendment, which granted women the right to vote.
+Last year marked the 100th anniversary of the ratification of the 19th Amendment, which granted women the right to vote.
 The women’s suffrage movement that led up to this momentous change started in 1848 at Wesleyan Chapel in Seneca Falls; today, it’s part of the National Women’s Historic Rights Historic Park.
-The buildings and visitor center are temporarily closed, but a visit to Declaration Park, behind Wesleyan Chapel, is a moving experience.
+The buildings are temporarily closed, but a visit to the Visitor Center, and Declaration Park behind Wesleyan Chapel, is a moving experience.
 There’s a Waterwall inscribed with the Declaration of Sentiments, written by Elizabeth Cady Stanton and signed by the attendees of the first women’s rights convention in 1848.
 A short walk from the park is the National Women’s Hall of Fame.
 Get ready for your field trip with a viewing of the inspiring short film, Dreams of Equality.
 National Women’s Hall of Fame: $7 adults, $6 seniors/military, $4 children, 11 and under free.

 Niagara Falls Underground Railroad Heritage Center (Greater Niagara)